FRC1257/robotics-training-build/docs/README.md

 Besides the fact that Chromebooks are dreadfully slow, it's **so** much easier previewing your work.
 It is also rather difficult previewing how images look on Chromebooks.

+### Sidenote: editing directly on GitHub

+Click `Add File`.
+Note that empty folders are not allowed.
+If you need to create a folder, name the file `foldername/README.md`.
+This will force GitHub to create a folder with a `README.md` file within it.
+You don't need to name the file `README.md`, but more on that later.

 ## Preface

 This website's formatting depends on the particular folder structure and files it is expected to interpret.